dannberg/dannb-org/content/blog/2024/obsidian-physical-object-template.md

 ❗ _Feel free to skip the fluff and navigate directly to the **[Physical Object Template](https://gist.github.com/dannberg/87e712916fab68c32fa2c759f98bfc42)** or the **[Physical Object MOC template](https://gist.github.com/dannberg/1ee8fd5947a02e3a65e312fc417d541e)**._

+This tutorial is now available as a _YouTube video_!
+Watch **[🛍️ Obsidian Physical Objects System and template](https://youtu.be/v4qc-GNrv7Q)** to see me set up this system from scratch.

 One of the most useful Obsidian systems I have is for tracking physical objects.
 It's actually a system that I built slightly later than my others (such as my [Daily Note](https://dannb.org/blog/2022/obsidian-daily-note-template/), [Meeting Notes](https://dannb.org/blog/2023/obsidian-meeting-note-template/), and [People Notes](https://dannb.org/blog/2022/obsidian-people-note-template/)).
 It's also a system that largely fell into place over time, rather than being fully designed from the outset.

 I think the reason that I had some resistance to this Physical Object system was because I didn't feel like I *needed* an inventory of my stuff.
 I'm not a retail store, nor am I a minimalist (or aspiring minimalist) trying to keep track of every [item I own](https://manvsdebt.com/stuff/).